If you weren’t privy to the fact that Tudor is a sister brand to Rolex, would you think the same of the brand’s luxury timepieces?

 Yet, many of their timepieces, particularly their latest releases, are outstanding wristwatches in their own right.
-On this page, we will be comparing a model from each brand in various categories:
+On this page, we will be comparing a model from each brand in various thematic categories:

 - The Adventurer Watch